1st Carabinieri Paratroopers Regiment "Tuscania": Paratroopers Brigade Folgore

 On 1 January 1963, within the general Army reorganization, the Paratroopers Brigade Folgore was formally established (although it received the name only in 1967); the Carabinieri Paratroopers Unit was renamed Carabinieri Paratroopers Company and was assigned to the Paratroopers Brigade.
 The Carabinieri Paratroopers Company depended for administrative purposes on Livorno Carabinieri Legion.
 On 15 July of the same year the company was expanded and reorganized as Carabinieri Paratroopers Battalion "Tuscania" within the Folgore Brigade.

 On 14 June 1964, then-President Antonio Segni awarded the Silver Medal of Military Valor to the Carabinieri War Flag for the Battle of Elet el Ausel.

 Carabinieri Paratroopers served in Alto Adige in the 1960s against South Tyrolean terrorism,p.
 20 within the 150-troops strong Special Antiterrorism Company, along with Paratrooper Saboteurs (predecessors of present-day Italian special forces), Alpine, Guard of Finance and police troops.
 The Special Antiterrorism Company was led by Paratrooper Carabinieri Captain Francesco Gentile, dead in the 1967 Cima Vallona attack.

-On 1 October 1975 the battalion was renamed I Carabinieri Paratroopers Battalion "Tuscania".
-On 8 April 1976 the Battalion received the War Flag.
-The battalion was officially recognized as the legitimate heir of the 1st Royal Carabinieri Paratroopers Battalion in the same year, when its War Flag was awarded with the Silver Medal for Military Valour for the North African campaign.
+On 1 October 1975 the battalion was renamed 1st Carabinieri Paratroopers Battalion "Tuscania".
+On 8 April 1976 the battalion received the War Flag.
+The battalion was officially recognized as the legitimate heir of the 1st Royal Carabinieri Paratroopers Battalion in the same year, when its War Flag was awarded with the silver medal for Military Valour for the North African campaign.
 On 10 December 1976, the Parachutism Section of the Carabinieri Sports Centre was established within the battalion.

 On 2 February 1978, the Special Intervention Group was established as a counter-terrorist unit; the personnel were selected from the ranks of the battalion.
-In the 1980s, the Battalion was included into the Special Operations Group in order to support the Italian part of the stay-behind network Operation Gladio.
+In the 1980s, the battalion was included into the Special Operations Group in order to support the Italian part of the stay-behind network Operation Gladio.